nguyenddung/Nguyenddung/README.md

 ## 🚀 About Me

-🎓 Second-year Artificial Intelligence student at FPT University 🔬 Interested in Computer Vision, Deep Learning, and Explainable AI 🧠 Researching Deepfake Detection using Hybrid ViT-CNN Architectures 💻 Passionate about AI-powered systems and scalable applications
+🎓 Third-year Artificial Intelligence student at FPT University 🔬 Interested in Computer Vision, Deep Learning, and Explainable AI 🧠 Researching Deepfake Detection using Hybrid ViT-CNN Architectures 💻 Passionate about AI-powered systems and scalable applications